 Districts, then, must confront the issue of how to balance the goals of school-site authority over hiring and firing with need to protect the rights of teachers and other school employees, including their right to know the status under which they are hired.
 This is clearly a complicated issue that districts and unions spend considerable time negotiating.
 The experience in Mission Unified calls for some type of halfway meeting point, where charter schools could hire any teachers they wanted-certified or uncertified, provided they had bachelors degrees and passed a criminal screening process.
 Then, these teachers could be required to work toward their state teaching certification and tenure with the district.
-Once tenured, charter schools to assist some teachers in transferring to other schools if conflicts arose.
+Once tenured, charter school teachers cannot be "fired," although district officials could work with charter schools to assist some teachers in transferring to other schools if conflicts arose.
 Additional research that explores "model" bargaining agreements for teachers' unions would assist in the quest for agreements that struck the right balance between hiring and firing flexibility and employee protection in charter schools.